From insights to improvements: data-driven product enhancement at VDAB

 Annabel De Craene, product manager at VDAB

 delaware’s assignment was both strategic and tactical.
 “At VDAB, we have no use for consultants that stay on the sidelines,” Annabel continues.
 “We need them to roll up their sleeves, become part of the team, and help execute the plans.”
-Elise, Sien and other delaware professionals thus joined VDAB’s brand-new Digicon team: a group of experts tasked with collecting and interpreting customer insights and feedback and turning it into actionable items.
+Elise and other delaware professionals thus joined VDAB’s brand-new Digicon team: a group of experts tasked with collecting and interpreting customer insights and feedback and turning it into actionable items.

 The process: strategy, execution, and continuous improvement

 The team started from a classic Think-Plan-Act model, which included a kick-off, analysis and a roadmap.
-“Later, this evolved into a more flexible model for continuous optimization,” explains Sien.
+“Later, this evolved into a more flexible model for continuous optimization,” explains Elise.
 “As a full member of the Digicon team I was able to adapt the roadmap and broaden the scope when needed.
 For example, when we encountered a gap in our understanding of the customer’s wants and needs, I simply aligned with Elise to determine which surveys were needed to fill that blank.
 This allowed us to be extremely specific.”

 Think-Plan-Act, and continuously improve